 You may also like: 50 best space movies of all time

 After David Bowie’s cameo proved to be such a success in the first “Zoolander,” the creators recruited pop star Justin Bieber to surprise audiences in the sequel.
 Bieber is assassinated early on in the movie but manages to flash a “Blue Steel” pose and snap one final selfie as he is dying.

-Fans of "Alien” can catch a glimpse of director Ridley Scott in the film, but only his hands.
+Fans of the 1979 sci-fi horror film “Alien” can catch a glimpse of director Ridley Scott in the film, but only his hands.
 In the scene where Kane discovers a batch of alien eggs, the movement he sees is actually Scott’s hands in a rubber glove, wiggling around inside a fiberglass egg.

 Stephen King, ‘Sleepwalkers’